Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Recognition Algorithm

-Similar to the triad majority closure, we next define the {\em single crossing tree closure}.
+Similar to the triad majority closure, we next define the {\em single-crossing tree closure}.

-\begin{definition}[Single Crossing Tree Closure] Let \PP be a weakly single crossing profile on trees.
-The single crossing tree closure of \PP is defined to be the inclusion-wise minimal profile $\bar{\PP}$ which is single crossing with respect to some tree. \end{definition}
+\begin{definition}[Single Crossing Tree Closure] Let \PP be a weakly single-crossing profile on trees.
+The single-crossing tree closure of \PP is defined to be the inclusion-wise minimal profile $\PP^t$ containing \PP which is single-crossing with respect to some tree. \end{definition}

-The following result shows that, for every weakly single crossing profile \PP on trees, the single crossing tree closure $\bar{\PP}$ of \PP exists and is unique, thereby establishing well-definedness of \Cref{def:sc_closure}.
-Moreover, $\bar{\PP}$ turns out to be the triad majority closure of \PP.
+The following result shows that, for every weakly single-crossing profile \PP on trees, the single-crossing tree closure $\PP^t$ of \PP exists and is unique, and thus \Cref{def:scclosure} is well-defined.
+Moreover, $\PP^t$ turns out to be the triad majority closure of \PP.

-\begin{theorem} Let \PP be a weakly single crossing profile on trees.
-Then the triad majority closure $\bar{\PP}$ of \PP is also single crossing with respect to some tree.
-Therefore, the single crossing tree closure of \PP exists, it is unique, and equals to its triad majority closure $\bar{\PP}$.
-Moreover, the single crossing tree closure of \PP can be computed in polynomial time. \end{theorem}
+\begin{theorem} Let \PP be a weakly single-crossing profile on trees.
+Then the triad majority closure $\overline{\PP}$ of \PP is single-crossing on trees.
+Therefore, the single-crossing tree closure of \PP exists, it is unique, and is equal to its triad majority closure $\overline{\PP}$.
+Moreover, the single-crossing tree closure of \PP can be computed in time polynomial in the size of $\PP$ and $|\overline{\PP}|\le|\PP|^3$. \end{theorem}